autumnmarin/autumnmarin/README.md

 ### 🚀 Exciting News! 🏆
 **Finished in the Top 5% of the Rainfall Prediction Kaggle competition! 🌧️**

+I used leakage-safe time-series cross-validation, engineering weather-specific lag and seasonal features, and blending ensemble models for robust performance.

 **Write-up coming soon – stay tuned! ⭐**

 ---